© Crown copyright 2017

 - customer characteristics

-From August 2017 for ESA and Universal Credit we publish:
+From November 2017 for JSA, ESA and Universal Credit we publish:

 - durations of a sanction